daniellegruber/ts-traversal/README.md

 ```

 ### Compile c code
-Compile all C programs in generatedCode folder
+- Compile all C programs in generatedCode folder
+- Generates log compile_log.txt with list of successful and failed tests
 ```sh
 make compileall
 ```